scalacenter/scala-advent-of-code/docs/puzzles/day20.md

 We parse the input with the same method as in part1, `parseEnhancerAndImage`.

 To apply the enhancer 50 times, we use a `LazyList`.
-First, we create an _inifinite_ lazy list whose first element is the parsed input `image`, and whose `n + 1` element is computed by calling `enhancer.enhance` on the element `n`.
+First, we create an _infinite_ lazy list whose first element is the parsed input `image`, and whose `n + 1` element is computed by calling `enhancer.enhance` on the element `n`.
 Then, we compute its 50th element by calling `.apply(50)`.
 As a consequence, only the first 50 elements will be computed at all.